- Smokers lose 10 years of life on average from smoking-related illness.

 - Fruits and vegetables (particularly dark-colored ones)

-- Fish more than twice a week (this may help limit the damaging effects of tobacco on the body)
+- Fish at least twice a week (this may help limit the damaging effects of tobacco on the body)

 - Monounsaturated fats (found in olive oil) or fats from oily fish, instead of saturated fats